Formerly labelled Foxwhelp/Pig’s Face(?)

 The current owner of Treowen Manor, Dick, told us that the orchard had been planted in the 1960s, that the written plan of varieties had been lost but that the selection had been made by someone who knew his ciders and perries.
-The apples are dominated by Foxwhelp, a beautiful red, notoriously acid bittersharp, and a large yellow-green bittersweet which we haven’t been able to positively identify; the Marcher Apple Network thought it could be ‘Pig’s Face’ so that’s what we will call it until it is DNA tested.
+The apples are dominated by Foxwhelp, a beautiful red, notoriously acid bittersharp, and a large yellow-green bittersweet which we initially we couldn’t identify; the Marcher Apple Network thought it could be ‘Pig’s Face’ so that’s what we called it until it was DNA tested in 2022.
+The results came back with a positive match for ‘Colloggett Pippin’, synonym ‘Cornish Giant’.

-We decided to try a limited blend of these two varieties in the proportion 64% Foxwhelp to 36% Pig’s Face.
+We decided to try a limited blend of these two varieties in the proportion 64% Foxwhelp to 36% Cornish Giant.

 |26th Sept 2019||Pressed 200 litres.
 SG 1.042 pH 2.8 No SO2 added|